 held in custody services accounts.
 Consider

 both the size and number of accounts.

 Consider the impact of volatility on the

 value of digital asset custody accounts.

 4. Evaluate the significance of system and

 technology risks identified in IT audits and

 reviews, and other reviews of the custody

 services area.

 5. Determine if the DD has designated an

 employee or committee to be a point of

 contact for the public to responsibly

 disclose critical vulnerabilities or other

 potential exploits and security risks by

 protocol developers.

 6. Determine if the DD provided to customers

 the DD's contact information for

 customers to provide feedback or submit

 complaints.

 Lie quidity Risk

-DI Os offering custody services, depending upon n the clearing nature of the asset, may incur

-vai ying levels of liquidity risk.
-Dependent upon the agreement between the DD and customer,

-the customer's risk appetite for pledging value e in the place of asset delivery may demand

-liq uidity in a number of market movements.
-Such redit extensions must be managed on the DD

-bo oks with appropriate limitations.
-Market swin g involving extension of credit to a customer,

-off set as liquidity demand for the institution, includes but is not limited to: asset/liability

-mi smatches that are inappropriately hedged or n nanaged, increase in the rate of credit-sensitive

-lia pilities, or operational restrictions on asset ava ilability.

-ty risk related to the DD's custody services

-ivities.
+the liq boo off mi lial rying levels of liquidity risk.
+Dependent upon a customer's risk appetite for pledging value uidity in a number of market movements.
+Such oks with appropriate limitations.
+Market swingset as liquidity demand for the institution, smatches that are inappropriately hedged or nobilities, or operational restrictions on asset available.
+To evaluate the quantity of liquiditivities. the clearing nature of the asset, may incur the agreement between the DD and customer, in the place of asset delivery may demand a credit extensions must be managed on the DD in involving extension of credit to a customer, includes but is not limited to: asset/liability managed, increase in the rate of credit-sensitive inlability.
+The place of asset delivery may demand in credit extensions must be managed on the DD includes but is not limited to: asset/liability managed, increase in the rate of credit-sensitive inlability.

-1. Evaluate the liquidity reserves the DD

-maintains for each stablecoin that the DD
+1. Evaluate the liquidity reserves the DD maintains for each stablecoin that the DD offers.

-offers.
 How are liquidity reserves tracked?

-Based on the DD's activity, are there assets

-that have less liquidity under certain
+Based on the DD's activity, are there assets that have less liquidity under certain scenarios?

-scenarios?

 2. Evaluate whether the DD maintains

 unencumbered liquid assets denominated in

 United States dollars valued at not less than

 one hundred percent of the value of any

 outstanding stablecoin issued by the DD 13 .

 3. Examine the DD's risk assessment based

 on price volatility for assets in custody.